Bicycle Attorney Michael A. Colbach Attorney at Law, PC is a Portland, Oregon bicycle accident attorney and trial lawyer with proven results.

 Following some of the big news in Oregon bicycle law and Portland bicycle laws.

 Do bike lanes exist in intersections?
-Cyclists can treat stop signs as yield (Idaho Stop).
+Cyclists can treat stop signs as yield (Idaho Stop) a.k.a.
+Oregon rolling bicycle law.
+The joy of the bike bus and safe routes to school.
 Green bike boxes and blue bike lanes history in Portland and right hook bicycle v. car accidents.
-And Vision Zero, so much hope, still hoping.
-And the joy of the bike bus and safe routes to school.
+Vision Zero, so much hope, still hoping but the rise of the zero vision and little progress.

 Oregon mulls 'bike bus bill' to fund alternative transportation to school